SoftCake-Dev/pdf-module/README.md

 $ git rm --cached module-pdf
 $ git rm .gitmodules
 ```
-Now add the module to the project dependencies:
+Now add the module into the project dependencies:
 ```groovy
 // Include the module in the project settings.gradle: include ":module-pdf"